Loading...

 Add Protein

-Opt for dark chocolate with a high cocoa content, as it typically contains less sugar compared to milk chocolate.
+Choose soya milk chocolate with a higher cocoa content, as it typically contains less sugar and can have a milder impact on blood glucose.

 healthspan-mbl